Add To Favorites

 Comets also have an interesting core.
 At the center of a comet is the nucleus, made of frozen rock, metal and water.
 The cloud of gases surrounding the nucleus is called the coma.

-Do research with a partner to find more interesting facts about comets.
+Have students do research with a partner to find more interesting facts about comets.
 Are there any famous comets that can be seen from Earth?
-Share your findings with the class.
+Students Share their findings with the class.

-Draw and label a detailed picture of a comet on black construction paper.
-Make your comet sparkle and shine with Crayola® Metallic Colored Pencils, Crayola® Metallic FX Crayons and Crayola® Glitter Crayons.
+Students draw and label a detailed picture of a comet on black construction paper.
+Make a comet sparkle and shine with Crayola® Metallic Colored Pencils, Crayola® Metallic FX Crayons and Crayola® Glitter Crayons.
 Be creative!
 Mix and swirl different colors to create new colors and textures.

-Embellish your drawing with outer space details like stars and planets!
+Embellish the drawing with outer space details like stars and planets!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho